 FTC Bans Fake Reviews

-The Federal Trade Commission (FTC) approved a ban on fake reviews and testimonials, including ones generated by artificial intelligence (AI).
-The final rule will enhance the FTC’s ability to seek civil penalties against violators.
+A Federal Trade Commission (FTC) ban on fake reviews and testimonials, including ones generated by artificial intelligence (AI), went into effect on October 21, 2024.
+The rule enhances the FTC’s ability to seek civil penalties against violators.

 “By strengthening the FTC’s toolkit to fight deceptive advertising, the final rule will protect Americans from getting cheated, put businesses that unlawfully game the system on notice, and promote markets that are fair, honest, and competitive,” said FTC Chair Lina M. Khan.